Labour’s Sarah Champion thinks that plain underwear for children is inherently sexy.

-Of course, if Matalan have a 2 to 13 section, then we can assume that not every item in that will be aimed at the whole age range.
-The idea that eight year olds will be buying these bras – presumably without the approval of their parents – is frankly ridiculous.
+Of course, if Matalan has a 2 to 13 section, then we can assume that not every item in that will be aimed at the whole age range.
+The idea that eight-year-olds will be buying these bras – presumably without the approval or knowledge of their parents – is frankly ridiculous.
 And look at that picture again.
-Too tiny for a thirteen year old?
+Too tiny for a thirteen-year-old?
 It looks as though it would fit the MP.

-But proving that we live in an idiocracy, her comment that “girls wearing the item COULD be younger than eight” (but almost certainly won’t be) has resulting in a handful of morons on Twitter demanding to know why the chain is aiming sexy bras at eight year olds – which of course, they are not.
-But although a few other papers have picked up the story (including The Sun, which Champion – a No More Page 3 campaigner – praised for their coverage), public reaction has not reached the dizzying heights of outrage that she had perhaps hoped.
+But proving that we live in an idiocracy, her comment that “girls wearing the item COULD be younger than eight” (but almost certainly won’t be) has resulted in a handful of morons on Twitter demanding to know why the chain is aiming sexy bras at eight-year-olds – which of course, they are not.
+But although a few other papers have picked up the story (including The Sun, which Champion – a one-time No More Page 3 campaigner – praised for their coverage), public reaction has not reached the dizzying heights of outrage that she had perhaps hoped.

-In truth, the only person sexualising children in this story is Champion (and possibly the original complainant) – only she seems to look at these bras and see something sexual.
-Of course, that is to assume that this was genuine moral outrage and not just a case of cynical political opportunism and publicity seeking.
+In truth, the only person sexualising children in this story is Champion (and possibly the original, unnamed complainant – assuming that they are not the same person, which is entirely possible) – only she seems to look at these bras and see something sexual.
+Of course, that is to assume that this was genuine moral outrage and not just a case of cynical political opportunism and publicity-seeking.

 “The bras in question are not padded so as to enhance cleavage but are a smooth moulded shape to act as a modesty and comfort layer.”